How TinyML can transform IoT applications across industries

 30 billion microcontroller units were shipped in 2019.
 The boost in the microcontroller industry has been attributed to the growing demand for TinyML for IoT devices.
 TinyML is revolutionizing multiple industries from retail and manufacturing to healthcare and fitness.

-Manufacturing – TinyML can be used to monitor equipment in real-time and send out alerts when preventive maintenance is necessary.
+Manufacturing – TinyML can be used to monitor equipment in real-time and send out alerts when preventive app maintenance is necessary.
 This would help reduce downtime owing to equipment failure.

-Retail – Inventory management is the single-largest pain point in retail Industry.
+Retail – Inventory management is the single-largest pain point in Retail Industry.
 TinyML can be used to monitor shelves in stores, update stock levels automatically, and send alerts as soon as item quantities reach pre-defined levels.
-Thus, TinyML can be effective in preventing out of stock situations.
+Thus, TinyML can be effective in preventing out-of-stock situations.

 Mobility — TinyML sensors installed on strategic traffic locations can help route traffic effectively, reducing congestion, improving emergency response times and decreasing pollution.
 They can also be used to improve passenger safety.